Math

 &= (n(n+1)) / 2 $

-- They support positional and named arguments, but don't support trailing content blocks and argument spreading.
+- They support positional and named arguments, as well as argument spreading.

 $ frac(a^2, 2) $